 Isotonic exercises involve lifting a weighted object for the conditioning of a muscle group.

 With so many people either looking to lose weight or get into shape, it is little wonder why people are becoming more interested in many forms of fitness.

-Many people go for the strictly cardiovascular workouts that a walking, biking, swimming or running workout can give you.
+Many people go for strictly cardiovascular workouts like walking, biking, swimming or running.

-However, recent studies have shown that one of the best ways to get into shape is by weight training.
+However, recent studies have shown that one of the best ways to get into shape is through weight training.

 With isotonic exercise, you can get a great workout that is effective for staying in shape and losing weight as well.

 Sign up for a PRO plan today for access to isotonic workouts that will help you reach your goals.

 What Is the Big Deal With Isotonic Exercise?

 If you are looking to lose some weight and get into better shape, you are going to want to get a healthy dose of isotonic exercise.

 Oftentimes, isotonic exercises get confused with isometric exercises.
 This happens for two reasons.
 Number one is the fact that they sound similar and number two is because they both involve weightlifting.
 However, the two are very different and they both have very different applications.